musikid/pjdfstest/book/src/configuration-file.md

 ```

 - `entries` - An entry is composed of a username and its associated group.
-  Exactly 3 entries need to be specified if the runner default ones cannot be used.
+  Exactly 3 entries need to be specified if the default ones cannot be used.

 ### [settings]